martinResearch/MatlabAutoDiff/readme.md

 * [PTNobel/AutoDiff](https://github.com/PTNobel/AutoDiff) By Part Nobel.
 Python.
 Non-intrusive Forward differentiation with sparse Jacobians support.

+## Projects that use this library

+* [pde1dm](https://github.com/wgreene310/pde1dm).
+1D Partial Differential Equation Solver for MATLAB and Octave.
+* [NSCool_Old](https://github.com/Axect/NSCool_Old).
+Neutron Star Cooling simulation.

+Please add a comment in [this issue](https://github.com/martinResearch/MatlabAutoDiff/issues/16) if you which to add you project in this listing.
+I am very interested  in knowing what it has been used for.

 ## References

 [1] Forth, Shaun A. *An Efficient Overloaded Implementation of Forward Mode Automatic Differentiation in MATLAB*